Arthur Phillip High School: Campus

 The campus is located at the corner of Smith Street and Macquarie Street in Parramatta's central business district, on both sides of Macquarie Street.
+The main part of the school is on the north side of Macquarie Street, and hosts the 65 m tall tower building, where the classrooms, gym, and offices are located.
+Across the street, the majority of the old school building was knocked down to make way for an outdoor space which the school shares with neighbouring Parramatta Public School, while the oldest parts of the school building have been preserved as the Old School House, student go to give there final math exams.

-The architectural front and main entrance of the school faces Smith Street, however it is rarely used and is an artefact of a different structure which has now changed due to the building's numerous appendages.
-The school has a central courtyard around which the main classroom buildings are arranged, and additional sports grounds which have gradually decreased in size due to an increase in demountable classrooms.
+Before the tower was finished, the architectural front and main entrance of the school faced Smith Street, however it was rarely used and was an artefact of a different structure which was changed due to the building's numerous appendages.
+The school had a central courtyard around which the main classroom buildings were arranged, and additional sports grounds which gradually decreased in size due to an increase in demountable classrooms.

 Social initiatives

 Arthur Phillip High School has a Refugee Transition Program which engages with the wider migrant and refugee community in Western Sydney.

 Incidents and accidents

-Terrorist student
+Terrorism event

+In 2015, 15-year-old student of the school, Farhad Khalil Mohammad Jabar, was the perpetrator of the 2015 Parramatta shooting.

-In 2015, a high school student was arrested after he encouraged terrorism.
-The arrest happened after the 2015 Parramatta shooting, in which a police accountant was killed.
+Another student was arrested after he encouraged terrorism after this shooting.

 Student stabbing attack

-On 23 November 2020, the school went to lockdown after a stabbing attack on a 14 year old male student, NSW Police was alerted at 8:30 am (AEDT) in the morning and searched around the area.
+On 23 November 2020, the school went to lockdown after a stabbing attack on a 14 year old male student, NSW Police was alerted at 8:30 am and searched around the area.
 However, no arrests were made after the investigation.
-Officers from Parramatta Police Area Command have established a crime scene are investigating how the boy was stabbed, the boy got serious injuries after multiple stab wounds on his body and was taken to hospital soon after, however, classes were resumed after the incident unfolded.
+Officers from Parramatta Police Area Command established a crime scene and investigated how the boy was stabbed.
+The boy suffered serious injuries after multiple stab wounds on his body and was taken to hospital soon after, however, classes were resumed after the incident unfolded.